lollcat/fab-jax/README.md

 Key components of FAB:
 - `sampling`: Running SMC with a trainable base q, and target p, targetting the optimal distribution for estimating alpha-divergence.
    - `metropolis`: Propose step by adding Gaussian noise to sample and then accept/reject.
 Includes step size tuning.
-   - `hmc`: Hamiltonean Monte Calro.
+   - `hmc`: Hamiltonean Monte Carlo.
 I still need to get the step size tuning to be robust for this.
-- `buffer`: Prioritised replay buffer. these are written to be self-contained such that they can be easily ported into an existing code base.
+- `buffer`: Prioritised replay buffer.

+these are written to be self-contained such that they can be easily ported into an existing code base.

 Additionally, we have